ChrisDud0257/SSL/GAN-Based-SR/README.md

 ### 3.Training commands
 We write all of the training/testing commands into the ["demo.sh"](demo.sh) file.

-We provide all of the codes that have been reported in our paper:
- - ESRGAN-SSL
- - RankSRGAN-SSL (We train the SSL-guided counterpart with RankSRGAN-PI model)
- - SPSR-SSL
- - LDL-SSL
- - BebyGAN-SSL
- - ELANGAN-SSL
- - SwinIRGAN-SSL

 3.1 Firstly, you need to modify the training configuration file, for example, in [train_ESRGANSSL_bicubic_x4.yml](options/train/ESRGANSSL/train_ESRGANSSL_bicubic_x4.yml), you are supposed to modify: